MatteoGalletta/university/3104 Artificial Intelligence/studying/Teoria.md

 	- A* Tree-Search is optimal if $h$ is admissible.
 	- A* Graph-Search is optimal if $h$ is consistent.
 	- #todo see proofs
-- It uses a lot of space, making it unsuitable for large state space problems.
+- Being a BFS, it uses a lot of space, making it unsuitable for large state space problems.
 ##### Iterative Deepening A\* Search:
 It's essentially iterative deepening depth-first search with the newly defined $f$ function as depth.
-##### Recursive Best-First Search:
+##### Recursive Best-First Search
 Similar to IDA*, but it uses less memory.
 IDA* stores every node to select the node with lowest $f$.
 In RBFS instead, we just store the best alternative from any ancestor to the current node.
 It uses linear space, is complete and optimal.
 It can *change his mind* multiple times, so time complexity is hard to define.
 ##### Simplified Memory-bounded A* Search:
 Aims to improve RBFS using more space if available.
-It's an hybrid between A* and RBFS.
-Uses A* until no more space is available to allocate a new node.
+It's an hybrid between IDA* and RBFS.
+Uses IDA* until no more space is available to allocate a new node.
 Then, it drops the worst node and just saves the $f$ value, "switching to RBFS". *Details not explained*
 This is a variant of Memory-bounded A* Search, which is not explained.
 ### 4. Beyond Classical Search
 #### Hill-Climbing Search